 SPECTRUM SUITE, LLC

 Samantha Craft (aka Marcelle), Spectrum Suite Founder and President, corresponds with thousands of individuals worldwide on the autism spectrum.
 In 2012, she founded an online Aspergers support group.
 Currently she manages an online community page, and with three blogs, provided over 1,200 pages of her insights on autism.
 Spectrum Suite continues to carry on the spirit of giving.

 Recent Appearances: Samantha as guest speaker at Spectrum Fusion, The Ducere Group, and other organizations to support raising awareness about autistic job seekers.
 More appearances can be found here.
-If you are interested in learning more about workshops, keynote speaking engagements, or employment consulting, contact us at firstname.lastname@example.org.
+Samantha is a workshop presenter and guest speaker at the Love and Autism Conference in October 2018.

 Appreciation: Samantha is honored to be a contributing author to the new book about Spectrum Women, the brain-child of the founder of Spectrum Women Magazine.
 She is also honored to be an award recipient for Community Achievement at the 2017 ANCA World Autism Festival.
 Other News can be found under News & Projects.